 CQ Systems Ltd. On January 19, 2005, the Company entered into an agreement to acquire 100% of the issued and outstanding shares of common stock of CQ Systems Ltd., a company organized under the laws of England and Wales.
-The acquisition is projected to close during the first quarter of 2005.
+The acquisition closed on February 21, 2005.
 CQ Systems' business model complements the Company's growth strategy.
 CQ Systems' product offering is synergistic to that of the Company, as it has an established and balanced mix of recurring revenue flow from the European marketplace, and a strong foothold with a comparable target audience.
 The Company believes the acquisition will facilitate considerable growth within the European marketplace as we blend and expand our product offering by leveraging our offshore technology infrastructure to contain costs and improve margins.

 TiG Joint Venture.
 In December 2004, NetSol forged a new and strategic relationship with a UK based public company, TiG Plc.
 A joint venture was formed by the two companies to create a new company, TiG NetSol Pvt.
 Ltd., with 50% ownership by the Company and 49.9% ownership by TiG.
 The creation of this joint venture will provide new revenues for NetSol as TiG plans to outsource its development load to NetSol through this joint venture.
 According to recent figures of TiG, they have approximate revenue of over \$120 million of which approximately \$50 million of that revenue is generated from technology business.
 Both companies anticipate a significant size of TiG's technology business to be outsourced to NetSol's offshore development facility in the next few years.
 Both companies, according to this agreement, will invest a total of \$1 million or \$500,000 each for infrastructure, dedicated personnel and system in the NetSol IT campus in Lahore.
 At least two floors in the campus are being dedicated for this partnership in Lahore.
+The joint-venture began operations during the quarter ended March 31, 2005.